-The single channel noise reduction is primarily applied in communication systems used in noisy environments.
+The single channel active noise reduction (ANR) is primarily applied in communication systems used in noisy environments.
 The acoustically detected input signal consists of an overlay of the speech signal s(t) and additional noise n(t).

 The algorithm's main functions are the estimation of the noise and its reduction from the input signal.
 Therefore, the different characteristics of speech and noise are considered.
 Thus, a basic assumption for a high qualitative noise supression is a low insationary noise signal.